Khoi1201/BuyIT/README.md

-# e-commerce-web
+# BuyIt Project
-This is a e-commerce web application project with both front-end and back-end
+Welcome to BuyIt, it's a go-to e-commerce platform.
+Buy and sell products effortlessly, all in one place.